Overlanding

 Overlanding logistics

 Water.
 Without water, you can die.
-Don’t forget to fill up your drinking water supply.
-I used a 20L jerrycan and it was always enough.
-In case I would stay remote for a long time I would just buy a couple 5L water bottles from the supermarket.
+It's as simple as that.
+Don’t forget to fill up your drinking water reserves.
+I used a 20 liters jerrycan and it was enough most of the time because water is usually easy to find (where there are people there is water).
+In case I would stay remote for a long time I would just buy a couple of 5 liters water jugs from the supermarket.

 Shower after Rock Climbing in Spain